 In June of 1875, he applied for (and subsequently received) permission to build a stable at the rear of 128 Beacon.

-On February 28, 1888, 128 Beacon was acquired from the Thompson family by Daniel Lake Demmon.
+On February 28, 1888, 128 Beacon was acquired from Albert H. Thompson and Nellie Thompson by Daniel Lake Demmon.
 He was an investor in copper mining, coal, railroads, and real estate, and served as treasurer of the Franklin Mining Company.
 He also maintained a home in Weston.

 Daniel Demmon was twice widowed, his first wife, Susan Fannie (James/Kimball) Demmon, having died in January of 1857, and his second wife, Almira Harding (Burtt) Demmon, having died in December of 1861.
 His two daughters, Fannie Edson Demmon by his first marriage and Abby Harding Demmon by his second marriage, lived with him.